OpenHPS/openhps-mqtt/README.md

 |\<uid\>/events/error|Topic to publish errors to a node with a certain \<uid\>|
 |\<uid\>/events/completed|Topic to publish completed event to a node with a certain \<uid\>|

+**Note:** A prefix an be added to the topics in case the broker is used for multiple positioning systems.
 ### Push Payload
 ```json
 {